zhreshold/zupply/README.md

 #### Why Zupply
 - Tired of repetitive coding on reading/writing files?
 Logging messages?
 Loading configurations?
-- Feel desperate transfering code to another platform because you hard-coded in platform specific ways?
+- Feel desperate transferring code to another platform because you hard-coded in platform specific ways?
-- Reluctant to use Boost because it's not portable at all?
+- Reluctant to use Boost because it's too heavy-weight?
 - Hate setting up environments on a clean computer without any develop library which is required to be linked by many programs?
 - Just want to build a small demo, why bother libraries such as OpenCV just for reading/writing images?

 - ##### If you agree at least two of them, zupply will be the right tool.

 #### Features
-- Zero dependency, only C++ 11 starndard
+- Zero dependency, only C++ 11 standard
 - Designed to be easily included in projects, no need to link
-- Pure and clean, everything wrapped in namespace zz, almost no polution if you don't expose the namespace
+- Pure and clean, everything wrapped in namespace zz, almost no pollution if you don't expose the namespace
 - Targeting linux/windows/Mac OS X, meanwhile providing unified experience coding on each platform

 #### What's included